ElemeFE/element-helper/README.md

 ![autocomplete](https://cloud.githubusercontent.com/assets/1659577/26758337/e0417b1e-490d-11e7-87be-c2640d239285.gif)

-* Seperate and auto complete property and method for every Element-UI tag
+* Distinguish and auto complete property and method for every Element-UI tag

 * Prompt value when value is some special type like boolean or icon.